sama9767/TrialFociMapper/README.md

 This package provides two functions:

-1. Retrieve trial foci and assign major MeSH headings (an account in the AACT database is required for generating a username and password ( https://aact.ctti-clinicaltrials.org/users/sign_up))
+1. Retrieve trial foci and assign major MeSH headings

+Note: An account in the AACT database is required for generating a username and password (see link: https://aact.ctti-clinicaltrials.org/users/sign_up)
 ```R
 generate_foci(nctids, username, password)
 data <- generate_foci("NCT01271322",username, password)